dojo/docs/dojox/calendar.rst

 ======================== ===========
 MatrixView               The view that displays days as a matrix of days.
 SimpleColumnView         The view that displays each day as a column.
-ColumnView               A SimpleColumnView with a secondary sheet that is showing all day events.
+ColumnView               A SimpleColumnView with a secondary sheet that shows all-day events.
 ColumnViewSecondarySheet A MatrixView designed to be integrated as a secondary sheet of a ColumnView.
 MonthColumnView          The view that displays each month as a column.
 Mouse                    A mixin that enables interactions on events using the mouse.
 Keyboard                 A mixin that enables interactions on events using the keyboard.